Skip to content

 Option 2 — pre-built release

-Download the tarball for your platform from the GitHub releases page:
+Download the tarball for your platform from the GitHub releases page.
+Each release ships three platforms:

 ./shard-db start